Pantoflarz/news-api/README.md

 * A MongoDB database (for testing purposes, https://cloud.mongodb.com/ is an example of where you can set one up for free)

 ## Usage
-See the `RestAPI.example.json` file for an example config.
-Fill it in and rename it to RestAPI.json to use it.
+See the `settings/configs/RestAPI.example.json` file for an example application config.
+Fill it in/amend it and rename it to RestAPI.json to use it.
+See the `.env.example` file for an example secrets config.
+Fill it in/amend it and rename it to .env to use it.

 Install using `npm ci ./path/to/news-api`.